 All poems will be sent for adjudication and judged anonymously.

 The title of the poem and its host publication ONLY, MUST appear in the header or footer of all pages in the document.

 The poet’s identity must NOT appear anywhere on the document itself as all poems will be judged anonymously.
-It it does appear on the poem submitted we will be unable to forward for adjudication.
+If it does appear on the poem submitted we will be unable to forward it for adjudication.

 The Judging Panel’s decision is final.

-The shortlist will then be voted on by the public and the Voting Academy and will be available to be read online at www.writersweek.ie.
+The shortlist will then be voted on by the public and the Voting Academy with the poems available to be read online at www.writersweek.ie.